-Here’s whether Botim is safe to use:
+Here’s everything about Botim being safe to use:

 Most tech experts would likely agree that Botim is a relatively safe app to use.